 As businesses scale, so do their cloud expenditures.
 Amazon Web Services (AWS), one of the most widely used cloud service platforms, offers a way out of this predicament through volume-based discounts.
-These discounts have become an integral aspect of cloud cost management, helping organizations not only to sustain but thrive in an increasingly competitive landscape.
+AWS discounts have become an integral aspect of cloud cost management, helping organizations not only to sustain but thrive in an increasingly competitive landscape.

 This guide dives into how AWS volume-based discounts work, the services they apply to, and how they stand in relation to other AWS discount options like EC2 Spot Instances, Reserved Instance payment plans, and AWS Savings Plans.